 Frequently Asked Questions (FAQ)

-While any internet-connected device carries some risk, you can significantly minimize it.
-Always use a strong, unique password for your camera’s account, enable two-factor authentication (2FA) if available, and keep the camera’s firmware updated to the latest version.
+While any internet-connected device carries some risk, you can significantly minimize hacking by using a strong, unique password for your camera’s account, enabling two-factor authentication (2FA) if available, and keeping the camera’s firmware updated to the latest version.

-Do I need to pay a monthly subscription?
+Do I need to pay a monthly subscription for a front door camera?

-It depends on the model and how you want to store video.
-Many cameras offer basic live viewing and motion alerts for free, but require a subscription for cloud storage to save, review, and share video clips.
-Models with local storage options can help you avoid monthly fees.
+It depends on the camera model and your preferred video storage method.
+Many cameras offer basic live viewing and motion alerts for free, but typically require a subscription for cloud storage to save, review, and share video clips.
+Models with local storage options can help you avoid recurring monthly fees.

-Look for a camera with an IP (Ingress Protection) rating.
-An IP65 rating or higher is recommended for a front door security camera, indicating it is dust-tight and protected against water jets, making it suitable for rain and outdoor conditions.
+For reliable outdoor performance, look for a camera with an IP (Ingress Protection) rating of IP65 or higher.
+An IP65 rating indicates the camera is dust-tight and protected against water jets, making it suitable for rain and various outdoor conditions.

 A Final Word on Your Home’s Security